An exciting time

 What else can I do to prepare?

-- Contact your local Mothers of Twins Club.
+- Contact a Multiples of America (also know as the National Organization of Mothers of Twins Club).
 Talking with others who have had twins is invaluable.
 You can get many helpful ideas and advice from the parents in this group about how to get through those early years.

 - Read some of the books written about caring for twins.
 These books can give you more helpful tips and tell you what to expect.
 You may also want to subscribe to a magazine for parents of twins.

-- If you consider breastfeeding, get some advice from those who have it from the Mothers of Twins Club of La Leche League (a support group for mother's who breastfeed).
+- Breastfeeding is the best nutrition for your twins.
+Get some advice from those who have gone through it.
+The Mothers of Twins Club has La Leche League group meetings, a support group for mother's who breastfeed.
 It might be less difficult than you think.

 What should I expect?

 Expect to be tired.
 It will be a long time before you get a full night's sleep, so take every chance to rest during the day.
 With the intensity of the experience of having twins, expect to have some negative feelings from time to time, too.
 It is natural to have these feelings.
 Try not to feel guilty about having them.
 Most parents of twins have moments when they feel they aren't up to the job of caring for the twins.
 These feelings won't last and you will soon get the hang of life with twins.

 As you get used to life with twins, don't forget about yourself or your partner.
 Talk to each other about your feelings and problems.
 Try to find some way to take a break regularly.
 You need it and you deserve it!
 Remember to give other children in the family the attention they need.
 The amount of time that it takes to care for twins can make other siblings feel forgotten.
 Make a special effort to set aside time regularly to be alone with other children.

 One of the most difficult jobs for all children is to learn who they are as people and how they are different from others around them.
 This job is harder for twins, especially identical ones, who are always being compared to one another.
 There are things you can do to help, such as: